lurado/MovieDict/README.md

 ![Screenshot](https://moviedict.info/iphone.png)

-An app for travelers, language learners and bilingual couples who like to talk about their favourite films.
+An app for travelers and language learners who like to talk about their favorite films.
 [Check out the homepage](https://moviedict.info) for a little blurb about the project.

 ## How does it work?